Where Pets are Family

 January 31st, 2024

 Is it January still?
-This feels like spring
+This weather feels like spring.

-We are definitely not going to be complaining over here but we are strongly recommending that you give Flea and Tick preventative year round especially with temperatures like this.
+We are definitely not going to be complaining but we are strongly recommending that you give flea and tick preventative year round especially with temperatures like this.
 Ticks are hardy little creatures and start to move in temps as low as 40 degrees.

 January 16th, 2024